Board of Directors

 Member at Large

-Robin Fabiano is the current Student Service administrator at Westwood High School.
+Robin Fabiano is the Directory of Secondary Special Education with the Public Schools of Brookline.
 She began her career as an inclusion facilitator at the elementary level where she taught students with moderate to intensive special education needs.
 During her teaching career, Ms. Fabiano earned a second Masters in Assistive Technology from Simmons College and her administrative license.
-She held the position of Co-Director of Elementary Student Services with the Newton Public School for 6 years.
+She held the position of Co-Director of Elementary Student Services with the Newton Public School for 6 years and Student Services Department Head with the Westwood Public Schools for 10 year.
 Ms. Fabiano is also a strong advocate for diverse learners in the community.
 She held a board member position at the Charles River Center in Needham and works on the MA Down Syndrome Congress Education Task Force.
 Ms. Fabiano is an adjunct professor at the Lesley College Collaborative Program and is a co-host of the podcast: A Special Education Teacher, an Administrator and a Lawyer Walk into a Bar (all you ever wanted to know about special education).

 Weddee Neufville Henry